sidheshwarjadhav100/MobileProject/README.md

-# Mobile Inventory Management System
+# MobileStockMaster

 ## Project Overview

-The **Mobile Inventory Management System** is a console-based Java application built to manage mobile product data.
+The **MobileStockMaster** is a console-based Java application built to manage mobile product data.
 It allows users to perform essential CRUD (Create, Read, Update, Delete) operations on a list of products, making it a robust tool for inventory management.
 The system is built using **Core Java**, and it follows the **MVC (Model-View-Controller)** architectural pattern to ensure clean separation of concerns, maintainability, and scalability.

 ## Features